 In December 2017, a 28-year old man was killed by a police officer responding to a report of murder and hostage.
 Finch, the victim, had gotten into a fight with a fellow gamer, Barris.
 Barris acquired his address from a third party and issued a fake report to the police, inadvertently causing the death of a man.

 In 2013, following the Boston Bombing, Reddit users embarked on a vigilante mission to dox the bomber.
-The man they accused was not the bomber, but a victim of the attack.
+Unfortunately, the man they accused was not the bomber but a victim of the attack.
 The grieving family had to endure angry mobs at their front door until the real suspect was found.

 Victims of doxxing, especially women, find it difficult to recover from an attack.
-A Reddit user whose racy pictures were leaked online was bombarded by inappropriate messages and solicitations from men she did not know.
+For example, a Reddit user whose racy pictures were leaked online was bombarded by inappropriate messages and solicitations from men she did not know.
 She was eventually diagnosed with PTSD and began to develop paranoia.
 She had a hard time even finding accommodation as nobody wanted to live with a victim of doxxing.

 Should you be worried?

 Not necessarily.
 Of course, anyone can fall prey to malicious doxxers.
-However, they usually go after people prominent on social media; people with something to lose if their details were made public.
+However, they usually go after people prominent on social media; people lose if their details were made public.

-Regardless, it would be a wise choice to delete your old posts that reveal sensitive information like your age, place of work, and controversial opinions.
+Regardless, it would be wise to delete your old posts that reveal sensitive information like your age, place of work, and controversial opinions.

-Ensure that you share delicate details only with people you trust completely and make sure to leave no traces behind.
+Ensure that you share delicate details only with people you trust entirely, and make sure to leave no traces behind.

-Not sharing any information at all completely invalidates the concept of social media and sharing too much can be dangerous.
-There’s a fine line we must strive to tread upon, and here are some ways in which we can do that.
+Not sharing any information completely invalidates the concept of social media, and sharing too much can be dangerous.
+Nevertheless, there’s a fine line we must strive to tread upon, and here are some ways in which we can do that.

 How to protect yourself against doxxing?

-Logins and Passwords: In addition, don’t use your personal email to sign up for sketchy websites if it includes your name.
-Use different usernames and passwords for every website you sign up to.
+- Logins and Passwords: In addition, don’t use your email to sign up for sketchy websites if it includes your name.
+Use different usernames and passwords for every website.